Get our best Blogs on Wi-Fi & Security delivered to your inbox twice a month.

 Subscribe to Our Blog

 BYOD (bring your own device) is where you allow your students and staff to use personal mobile devices on your school wireless network.
 I’m sure you’ve heard of it, because it’s spreading through schools faster than juicy gossip in a tiny town.
-Now there’s a lot to consider when determining if implementing BYOD at your school is the right move.
+Now, there’s a lot to consider when determining if implementing BYOD in schools is the right move.
 So, here’s a list of 20 pros and cons to hopefully help make the decision a little easier on you.

 Pros of BYOD

 1.)
 Students are already familiar and comfortable using their own technology so they can focus on actually learning with them than learning how to use the device.

 2.)
 Students’ personal mobile devices tend to be more cutting-edge, so schools can more easily stay up-to-date with technology..

 3.)
 Students are more likely to have remembered their beloved mobile devices than textbooks or notes.

 4.)
 It’s a cost-effective way to save schools money on technology.

 5.)
 With BYOD students are more likely to continue learning outside of schools hours.